Social justice movement veterans help Poor People's Campaign

 “Fewer and fewer have more and more, subsidized by the government,” Jackson said in an interview at his office in Chicago.
 “And more and more have less and less.”

-From now through October, the campaign will be working to register people for the movement and to vote, piloted by volunteers.
+On Saturday and continuing through October, the campaign will launch a drive to register people for the movement and to vote, piloted by volunteers.
 Barber said he expects more than 5,000 volunteers to participate in 26 states this weekend.

 Volunteers will go beyond merely registering people to vote by emphasizing the connection between joining the movement and casting a ballot and by educating people about the Poor People’s Campaign issues, Barber said.